 If you would like to choose your own colors for your marketing products, my best advice would be to do a little research on color psychology, so that you may understand why color is so important.

 Below you will find some helpful hints on deciding which color choices are best for marketing.
 Keep in mind color is culturally influenced.
 Where you are advertising affects what colors you should use.
 All colors have a negative and positive connotation.
 The following hints are for colors used in the United States.

 Helpful hints for color choices:

 -95% of brands use no more than two colors in their logos because two colors are easier for the mind to remember.

 - The safest colors are black, white, or silver.
 They typically do not evoke negative emotion when used together, however, they can create a cold or dark feeling if either one is overused.

 -The very first colors the eye notices are red and yellow.
-Red and yellow together can make you think of orange (which is the color of caution).
+Red and yellow together can make you think of orange (which is the color of caution), so I highly recommend not using them together.
 Red stimulates feelings of energy, danger, romance, and passion; so, it depends on how it is used, as to how it will be perceived.

 For instance, a firetruck is red.
 Red symbolizes an emergency, in some cases.
 Red also means stop.
 You don’t want people to relate your product to something that sets them on edge.
 However, red is memorable.
 If used properly, it can actually help you to sell a product; which brings me back to my Coca-Cola example.